-About one quarter of the refugees served by Reception House are high school aged youth.
+In 2016, 68% of the refugees we served were youth under 18 years of age.
 While adolescence can be a turbulent time for anyone, refugee youth face a number of challenges that their Canadian peers do not.
-After arriving in Canada, refugee youth often struggle to learn a new language, navigate a new educational system, make new friends, and balance the sometimes conflicting cultural expectations of parents, new Canadian peers, and a new educational system.
+After arriving in Canada, refugee youth often struggle to learn a new language, navigate a new educational system, make new friends, and balance conflicting cultural expectations.
 In addition, refugee youth, whose pre-immigration experiences often involve trauma, frequently face many mental health issues – ranging from post-traumatic stress disorder to higher levels of depression complicated by the socio-economic and cultural challenges of resettlement.

-According to youth who participated in the GAR Youth Project, there are five main challenges facing GAR Youth including:
+According to youth who participated in the Government Assisted Refugee (GAR) Youth Project, there are five main challenges facing GAR Youth :

 - Making New Friends